vmware-tanzu/vmotion-migration-tool-for-bosh-deployments/docs/migrate-compute.md

 and your Operations Manager VM (if using TAS).
 Just add each VM's name to the list to have vmotion4bosh migrate the listed VMs.

+The `datastores` section maps the source datastores to the destination datastores.
+Each yaml key on the left is the name of the source datastore and the value on the right is the destination datastore name.
+All datastores used by any migrated VM must be present.
+If migrating to the same storage on the destination you will still need to include the datastore mapping, for example `ds1: ds1`

+The `network` section maps the source networks to the destination networks.
+Each yaml key on the left is the name of the source network and the value on the right is the destination network name.
+All networks used by any migrated VM must be present.
+If migrating to the same network on the destination you will still need to include the network mapping, for example `net1: net1`

+The optional `resource_pools` section maps the source resource pools to the destination resource pools.
+Each yaml key on the left is the name of the source resource pool and the value on the right is the destination resource pool name.
+All resource pools used by any migrated VM must be present.
+The tool currently assumes the source and destination both use resource pool or don't.

+the optional `bosh` section is used to login to bosh to get a list of all BOSH managed VMs to migrate.
+This will migrate all BOSH managed VMs and doesn't yet allow you to choose VMs by deployment or other criteria.
+If this section is left out then the tool will only migrate the VMs listed in the `additional_vms` section.

 The `vcenter` section under `target` is only required if you're migrating the VMs to a vCenter that isn't the same as the source vCenter.

+### Execute Migrate Command
 The `migrate` command currently requires network access to BOSH either directly via a routable network or via a local SOCKS proxy.
 Once started the process can be stopped via CTRL-C and restarted later, however that will leave your foundation in a partially migrated state with BOSH inoperable.
 Either restart the migration or start the migration process in the